[Lesson 5]<<[Table of Contents]>>[Lesson 7]

-We have learned how to write code for the command button in the Excel VBA 2010 editor.
-Another way to write code in Excel VBA 2010 is to go to the code window directly by clicking on View Code in the Developer menu bar.
+Another way to write code in Excel 2010 VBA is to launch the code window directly by clicking on View Code in the Developer menu bar.
 In the editor window, click on insert module to start code that is not related to an Active-X control.

 A Subroutine begins with a Sub statement and ends with an End Sub statement.
 The program structure of a sub procedure is as follows: